ropensci/cffr/README.md

 # For in-development packages
 cff_write()
 #>
-#> CITATION.cff generated
+#> CITATION.cff generated.
 #>
 #> cff_validate results-----
 #> Congratulations!
-This .cff file is valid
+This .cff file is valid.
 ```

 However, **cffr** also provides custom print methods and mechanisms that